-Date: May 2, 2014
+Date: July 8, 2014

-Re: Draft Voluntary Integrated Management Plan for the Lower Platte River
+Re: Voluntary Integrated Management Plan Final Adoption

-In November 2011 the Board authorized Management to initiate the process of developing a voluntary Integrated Management Plan (IMP) for the Lower Platte River portion of the District.
-An IMP is a proactive approach to the management of the water resources through coordinated planning with the Nebraska Department of Natural Resources (Department) that offers greater flexibility of management for both surface water and groundwater.
+In November 2011 the District's Board of Directors voted to develop a voluntary Integrated Management Plan (IMP) for the portion of the District within the Lower Platte River Basin.
+A voluntary IMP is a proactive approach to the management of the water resources through cooperative planning with the Nebraska Department of Natural Resources (Department) that offers greater flexibility of management for both surface water and groundwater.
 Integrated management recognizes the interconnectedness of these waters and develops strategies to ensure a balance between water uses and water supplies for the long term.
+The District's IMP is for the area designated by the Department to have alluvial aquifers that are hydrologically connected to the Platte and Elkhorn Rivers and includes the portion of the District that contributes surface water runoff to the Platte and Elkhorn Rivers.